Comfy Belly

 Ingredients

-• 1 cup spinach leaves shredded
+• 1 cup spinach leaves shredded or chopped

-• 8 ounces cremini mushrooms diced
+• 8 ounces cremini mushrooms stems removed and diced

 • 3 large eggs